Remittance - Definition

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Professionalism & Career Development

 What is a Remittance?

 Remittance refers to cash sent by migrant workers to other people back in their country of origin.
-Remittance is derived from the term ‘remit,’ which means “to send back.”
-Remittances can be business payment or personal money that migrants send to either family or friends back in their home countries.
+Remittance is derived from the term remit, which means to send back.
+Remittances can be business payment or personal money.

 There are a number of methods for sending remittance.
 We have methods such as:

 - Cash points

 - Bank draft